 While there are encouraging signs out there, it's unlikely we'll see any sudden, dramatic turnaround in the construction economy in the near term.
 As such, it's important to stay focused and set realistic goals for your business for the remainder of the year.

 In the article "Setting Obtainable Goals in a Down Economy", Les McKeown, president & CEO of Predictable Success, believes the economic cycle makes no difference when it comes to setting goals, since the five core principles remain the same.
 They include:1.
 Hire people who have a track record of achieving their goals.
+McKeown admits it may seem strange to talk about hiring in this economy.
+Yet, the time will come when you need to expand your workforce again, and a down market presents a unique opportunity.
+Reduced competition for workers can produce a desirable talent pool from which you can draw - often at attractive wage rates.

 "When you do start hiring again, don't just take the 'first live pulse' that comes along, or settle for the 'least worst' candidate," he states.
 "Instead, commit to using the opportunity to raise the average competency level of your team."